Canton and Stark County Ohio Salvation Army assistance programs.

 The Salvation Army of Canton and Stark County Ohio can assist the poor, unemployed, feed the hungry, and offer other forms of support.
+There may be funds to help pay bills or rent along with free Christmas toys from Angel Tree, groceries from the food pantry, back to school supplies as well as other support.
 Helping the less fortunate, also including seniors and the youth, is a focus of the non-profit charity organization.
 Assistance addresses all needs, including social, financial, and nutritional.
 The agency takes a holistic approach to helping the low income and less fortunate in Stark County.

 Not only will resources focus on providing help for today's needs, whether food, housing, or referrals, but they also provide hope for tomorrow.
 This includes case management through educational, employment and life-skills programs.
 For example, work with a case manager in learning about local employment programs and job openings in Stark County.
 These services are offered for people of all ages and races.

 A free food bank/pantry is available on site.
 Qualified Salvation Army customers may receive a bag of free food, some of it being fresh and some canned.
 This can include three meals for 3 days and it is offered once a month to the needy.
 A Soup Kitchen serves free hot meals and lunches to anyone.
 Special Thanksgiving meals (such as a turkey) is served as well as Christmas programs are offered.

 How to get free stuff, food, toys and more from Salvation Army